strangerstudios/pmpro-series/readme.txt

-=== Paid Memberships Pro - Series Add On ===
+=== Paid Memberships Pro - Series ===
 Contributors: strangerstudios
-Tags: series, drip feed, serial, delayed, limited, memberships Requires at least: 5
+Tags: series, drip feed, serial, delayed, limited, memberships Requires at least: 5.2
-Tested up to: 6.5
+Tested up to: 6.6
 Stable tag: 0.6.1

-Create "Series" which are groups of posts/pages where content is revealed to members over time.
-This is the "drip feed content" module for Paid Memberships Pro.
+Drip feed content to your members over the course of their membership.
+Serializes content by # of days post-registration.

 == Description ==
 This plugin currently requires Paid Memberships Pro.